typelevel/squants/shared/src/main/scala/squants2/README.md

 ### Generic Value and Core Model

-The core model has been refactored to use `QNumeric` types for values.
+All components of the core model has been refactored to use `QNumeric` types for values.

-This includes all classes except `SVector`
+`SVector` has been reduced to only working with `Quantity`s.
+The DoubleVector has been deprecated in favor of just using `SVector[Dimensionless]`

 This refactored code has been added to this new `squants2` package within the `shared [squants-sources]` project, where it can live during refactoring.